zuozhenggh/learning-library/data-management-library/security/data-safe/provision-register-autonomous-database/provision-register-autonomous-database.md

 ### Objectives
 In this lab, you'll:

-- Provision an Autonomous Data Warehouse on Shared Exadata Infrastructure instance
+- Provision an Autonomous Transaction Processing (ATP) database
 - Register your database with Oracle Data Safe
 - Run a SQL script using SQL Developer Web to load sample data into your database
 - Sign in to the Oracle Data Safe Console and view the list of registered target databases